• Skip to primary navigation

 The scariest thing about Halloween "back in the day"?
 Trying to breathe under those masks!
 (Also, I was four or five in this picture, and I have no idea what motivated me to draw a beard on my Jack-o-lantern, but there it is.)

-The Easiest Way to Clean Pumpkin Seeds
+How to Clean Pumpkin Seeds for Roasting

 Once the pumpkin is cleaned out and you have a pile of pumpkin seeds, it takes just a few minutes to make a delicious treat for the whole family!